Deposit Insurance Corporation Makes Your Money Safe

 Deposits received by a licensed financial institution are insured.
 These include the following:

-• Outstanding or uncleared balances for which the financial institution has issued a certificate, receipt, cheque, money order, draft or other such instrument.
+Outstanding or Uncleared balances “. . . for which the institution has issued a certificate, receipt, cheque, money order, draft or other instrument in respect of which it is primarily liable.

 5. Have Claims Ever Been Made on The DIC?